 When it comes to pairing food and alcohol, people often discuss it in regard to wine.
-However, there is another type of alcohol that features nuanced scents and flavors.
+However, there is another type of liquor that features nuanced scents and flavors.
 This alcohol can also make for a perfect pairing with a bevy of snacks and meals: beer.
 Matching the right beer and entrée is something that can transform a simple dinner into a fulfilling meal.
-Use these helpful tips below to discover the best ways to pair food and beer for your next meal and for many more after.
+Use these helpful tips below to discover the best ways to pair food and beer for your next meal and many more after.
 That way, you can learn how to make dinner at home more delicious and fun.

 Try to Contrast

-They say opposites attract, and that same principle holds true for your beer and food team-up as well.
+They say opposites attract, and that same principle holds for your beer and food team-up as well.
 A popular way to taste and appreciate different flavors is by mixing pairs that have contrasting qualities.
-For instance, the delicious sweet and salty pairing so commonly seen in snack aisles can work with beer and food too.
-To do this properly, you need to have either a food or a beer that has a dominant flavor, so the other part of the pairing doesn’t outshine its taste.
+For instance, the delicious sweet and salty pairing was so commonly seen in snack aisles can work with beer and food too.
+To do this properly, you need to have either a meal or a beer that has a dominant flavor, so the other part of the pairing doesn’t outshine its taste.